RedBeret/AIChatPoweredEcommerce/README.md

 ## Platform Setup Guide

 Welcome to the AiChatPoweredEcommerce Platform.
-This guide will walk you through the steps to set up your development environment for both the backend (Flask) and frontend (React) components of the application.
+This guide will walk you through the steps to clone and set up your development environment for both the backend (Flask) and frontend (React) components of the application.
+Be sure to use the offline-dev-env branch and not the main.
+As the main was reconfigured for Production Deployment.

 ## Directory Structure